Recycling, Reuse and Waste Management

 Effective waste management is a vital part of Mount Royal University’s sustainability efforts.
-It takes all of us - students, staff, and faculty - to make a difference.
-Every year, our campus produces more than 450 tons of waste, recycling, and organic material, that’s the equivalent of over 25 full-sized school buses!
+It takes everyone on campus to make a difference.
+Every year, our campus produces more than 450 tons of waste, recycling and organic material, the equivalent of more than 25 full-sized school buses!

 Why Reduce Waste to Landfill?